The Power of the Portrait:

 REMEMBER TO SAVE YOUR PHOTOGRAPHS IN YOUR WORK FOLDER, YOU MAY NEED TO CONTINUE EDITING THEM NEXT LESSON.

-Experiment with repetition in Photoshop to create a surreal 'Duplicity' inspired image.
+LO: How to Experiment with repetition in Photoshop to create a surreal 'Duplicity' inspired image.

 Today you will explore the work of Photographer